 If you are a talented and motivated student, the VU Honours Programme offers you the opportunity to invest more in your own area of study and to broaden your horizon.
-So enroll in the Honors Programme (HP), choose your tracks and topics of deep study, fulfill their requirements, and you will gain knowledge and experience that can change your life.
+So enroll in the Honours Programme (HP), choose your tracks and topics of deep study, fulfill their requirements, and you will gain knowledge and experience that can change your life.

 The Information Sciences department has an unique offer: each student can mix and match courses, effectively creating individual tracks of excellence.
 There are two main types of courses: